nirmalsona/terraform-module/README.md

 finally I assigned all arguments values to declared variables accordingly for each child module in dev.tfvars.

-after that I scueesfully created fully landing one for dev env.
+after that I scueesfully created fully landing one for dev env in dev folder via local terminal .